Yahya Hassan: Publications and reception

 Odense city library cancelled a planned reading due to the threat of attacks.

 The cancellation led to a parliamentary debate in the Folketing, on Islamist threats impinging on the freedom of speech in Denmark.

 Also in November 2013, Hassan was assaulted and injured by another Danish citizen of Palestinian descent, one Isaac Meyer, born Abdul Basit Abu-Lifa, who had a previous conviction for terrorism.
-Meyer had received a seven-year sentence in the 2005 Glostrup Terrorists Case, but had been released on parole in 2010.
+Meyer had received a seven-year sentence in the 2005 Glostrup case, but had been released on parole in 2010.
 The attacker was convicted for assault.

 The poetry collection Yahya Hassan 2 was published on 8 November 2019, again to general critical acclaim.

 Politics

 On 7 April 2015, Hassan announced that he had joined the newly formed Danish political party, Nationalpartiet.
-On 9 February 2016, the party's leader, Kashif Ahmad, announced that Hassan was forced to leave the party, after being arrested for driving under the influence of illegal drugs.
+On 9 February 2016, party leader Kashif Ahmad announced that Hassan had been expelled from the party following an arrest for driving under the influence.

 Death

 Hassan was found dead in his apartment in Aarhus on 29 April 2020.
 The police do not believe the death to be a criminal act.
-Yahya Hassan converted back to Islam prior to his death.
+He had converted back to Islam prior to his death.